intersystems-community/irisdemo-demo-htap/README.md

 As before, leave this terminal window open and open a browser at http://localhost:10000.

-In our tests running on a local PC, we found IRIS to ingest data 2.5X faster than SQL Server while query rates were 400X faster!
+In our tests running on a local PC, we found InterSystems IRIS to ingest data 2.5X faster than SQL Server while query rates were 400X faster!
 We will test it against AWS RDS SQL Server and report.

 ### 2.4 - SAP Hana on your PC